NHS SBS Privacy Notice

 We have appointed a data protection officer (DPO) who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the DPO using the details set out below.

-Our Data Protection Officer is Giles Brooks-Usher.
-His address is c/o Sopra Steria Limited, Three Cherry Trees Lane, Hemel Hempstead, HP2 7AH.
-His email address is email@example.com.
+Our Data Protection Officer is Ruth Walkden.
+Her address is c/o Sopra Steria Limited, Three Cherry Trees Lane, Hemel Hempstead, HP2 7AH.
+Her email address is firstname.lastname@example.org.

 The Supervisory Authority is the UK Information Commissioner www.ico.org.uk.